 Who is Aminu Jibril from Sudan?

-Facebook and several Nigerian forums, which have always presented a media for circulation of both fake and authentic news, have played their part in ensuring the news go viral.
+Facebook and several Nigerian forums, which have always presented a means for circulation of both fake and authentic news, have played their parts in ensuring those claims go viral.

-While there are no concrete evidence to back the claims of Kanu, several photos have surfaced online pointing out the alleged differences between Aminu Jubril and Buhari.
+While there are no concrete pieces of evidence to back Kanu’s claims, several photos have surfaced online pointing out the alleged differences between Aminu Jubril and Buhari.